okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa/main/index.md

 You need two values from the Okta application and the Admin Console that you worked with in [Create an Okta application](#create-an-okta-app-integration):

 * **Client ID** &mdash; find it in the applications list or on the application's **General** tab.
-* **Okta domain** &mdash; you can find the Okta Domain in the Admin Console's global header in the upper-right corner of the page.
+* **Okta domain** &mdash; find the Okta Domain in the Admin Console's global header in the upper-right corner of the page.
 Click the section that displays your email and company name.
-A drop-down box appears and displays general org information including the full Okta domain (for example, subdomain.okta.com).
+A drop-down box appears and displays general org information including the full Okta domain (for example, `subdomain.okta.com`).

 <StackSelector snippet="config" noSelector />